RetroAchievements/docs/docs/developer-docs/save-and-password-protection.md

 Generally, you should combine this with any other form of save protection.

-Another great use of event flags for save protection is to check that the delta of a very early event or the event before the achivement = 1 (or 0 with reverse bitflags).
+Another great use of event flags for save protection is to check that the delta of a very early event or the event before the achievement = 1 (or 0 with reverse bitflags).

 | ID  | Flag | Type  | Memory         | Cmp | Type  | Mem/Val     | Hits |
 | ---:|:---- |:----- |:-------------- |:---:|:----- |:----------- |:----:|